mozilla/neqo/SECURITY.md

 ## Reporting a Vulnerability

-To report a security problem with create a bug in Mozilla's Bugzilla instance in the [Core :: Networking](https://bugzilla.mozilla.org/enter_bug.cgi?product=Core&component=Networking) component.
+To report a security problem with neqo, create a bug in Mozilla's Bugzilla instance in the [Core :: Networking](https://bugzilla.mozilla.org/enter_bug.cgi?product=Core&component=Networking) component.

-IMPORTANT: For security issues, please make sure that you check the box labelled "Many users could be harmed by this security problem".
+**IMPORTANT: For security issues, please make sure that you check the box labelled "Many users could be harmed by this security problem".**
 We advise that you check this option for anything that involves anything security-relevant, including memory safety, crashes, race conditions, and handling of confidential information.

 Review Mozilla's [guides on bug reporting](https://bugzilla.mozilla.org/page.cgi?id=bug-writing.html) before you open a bug.

-Mozilla operates a [bug bounty program](https://www.mozilla.org/en-US/security/bug-bounty/), for which this project is elligible.
+Mozilla operates a [bug bounty program](https://www.mozilla.org/en-US/security/bug-bounty/), for which this project is eligible.